Great. From the Ground Up - Community

 IMSA Board Re-Election

-City of Greeley employee Ken Baltrip has been re-elected to Director-at-Large for the International Municipal Signal Association Board.
+City of Greeley employee Ken Balltrip has been re-elected to Director-at-Large for the International Municipal Signal Association Board.
 Ken will serve in this capacity for the Rocky Mountain Division.

 FEMA Recognition for Staff